Forrest-Z/hauv-icp/README.md

 # README #
-This repository is for testing the three ICP variants for the hauv-slam project.
+This repository is for testing the three ICP variants for the hauv-slam project, as well as subsequent detection of degenerate transformations by calculating eigen values of the ATA matrix from the nonlinear optimization of the ICP solution.
+This is used to check for bad loop-closures and improve them by using odometry information for degenerate directions and thus creating a "partial" factor in the factor graph SLAM framework (solved using iSAM).

 ### What is this repository for?